cloudfoundry/postgres-release/docs/acceptance-tests.md

 bosh upload release
 ```

 * Tests make use of BOSH v2 manifests.
 Make sure that the BOSH director is configured with the [cloud_config.yml](https://bosh.io/docs/cloud-config.html#update).

 * PGATS use bosh-cli director package for programmatic access to the Director API.
 It requires the Director to be configured with verifiable [certificates](https://bosh.io/docs/director-certs.html).

-* Install spiff on your dev machine
+* Install spiff on your dev machine.
 Please refer to [Spiff documentation](https://github.com/cloudfoundry-incubator/spiff#installation)